 Details: Via delle Muratte, 23.
 Near the Trevi Fountain.
 Open daily from 10am until 2am.
 Yes!
 Open every single day, all day.
 Including Christmas and New Years.
 Tel: 06 6994 1166.
 Reservations strongly suggested.
 Limited outdoor seating.

-My top ten is not about location but as you can imagine, about the carbonara.
+My top ten is not about location but about the carbonara.
 I did list a few places already near the Pantheon, Campo dei Fiori and Piazza Navona.

-If you are touring the below sites, and want great carbonara in Rome, try here:
+If you are touring the below sites or neighborhoods, and want great carbonara in Rome, try these spots:

 I already listed Arcangelo as one option of where to get carbonara in Rome, and it's near the Vatican.
 Try these as well: